maxxxzdn/maxxxzdn.github.io/_news/announcement_13.md

 related_posts: false
 ---

-Clifford-steerable CNNs was `accepted` to ICML 2024!
+Clifford-Steerable CNNs was `accepted` to ICML 2024!
 See you all in Vienna!